IDEAS home Printed from https://ideas.repec.org/a/bla/randje/v47y2016i2p273-292.html

 Abstract

-This paper sheds light on an empirical controversy about the effect of competition on price discrimination.
-We introduce individual demand uncertainty into Hotelling’s model of product differentiation and show that firms offer advance purchase discounts.
-Consumers choose between an early (uninformed) purchase at a low price and a late (informed) purchase at a high price.
-Competing firms offer higher discounts in order to secure a large market share in advance.
-Our main result shows that whether competition has a positive or negative effect on price dispersion depends on the level of demand uncertainty and the degree of product differentiation.
+This paper sheds light on a recent empirical controversy about the effect of competition on price discrimination in airline markets (Borenstein and Rose (1994), Gerardi and Shapiro, (2009)).
+We introduce individual demand uncertainty into Hotelling’s model of horizontal product differentiation and show that in equilibrium, firms offer advance purchase discounts.
+Consumers trade–off an early (uninformed) purchase at a low price against a late (informed) purchase at a high price.
+Relative to a (multi-product) monopolist, competing firms offer larger discounts, leading to an intertemporal distribution of sales that is more skewed towards low prices.
+We show that whether competition has a positive or a negative effect on the Gini coefficient of price dispersion depends on the degree of product differentiation and the level of demand uncertainty.

 (This abstract was borrowed from another version of this item.)